 We understand that Yowie encounters have had a stigma associated with them and that many encounters go unreported.
 The mere fact the creatures exist is so far beyond most people's acceptance that to mention an encounter is often met with total disregard and ridicule.
 From my own experience and coming from a background of investigative journalism I, too, was a skeptic of sorts.
 Over the years I had listened to people describing accounts (not only in Australia but overseas) and the more stories I heard I could see common threads of description from people totally unrelated and many of which had never heard of a Yowie before their encounter.
-After several personal encounters, I realized what people had been describing to me was flesh and blood.
-The bigger question for me and others is not "does the Yowie exist?" but why is it not recognized by governments and this is the question being asked in North America with the Sasquatch.
+After several personal encounters, I realized what people had been describing to me were flesh and blood.
+Besides our personal experiences, the sheer number of reported sightings over the past 200 years describing these creatures is very strong corroborative evidence of Yowie existence.
+A statistician has told us that it would be extremely unlikely that of the many hundreds of reports if not thousands of reports that each and every one is nothing but fantasy or misidentification.
+The bigger question for us at Yowiesightings and others is not "does the Yowie exist?" but why is it not recognized by governments and this is the question being asked in North America with the Sasquatch.
 It seems governments are eager to warn people about dangerous crocodiles, sharks, etc but not these creatures.
 In fact, in the USA there appear to be blatant attempts by certain government agencies to cover up evidence.
-Hopefully, this will change as more reports are documented, evidence mounts, and the public become more aware of a potential threat in the bush.
+Hopefully, this will change as more reports are documented, evidence mounts, and the public becomes more aware of a potential threat in the bush.

 From the Yowie Sightings reports and interviews conducted we know that an encounter can have a profound effect on the individual or group.
 Many people that have spoken to us and reported a Yowie Sighting have found the process cathartic and eased the minds.
 We believe learning about other sightings and appreciating that many others have had similar encounters will help ease the anxiety associated with Yowie encounters.